wikiwu24/CartApp/README.md

 It supports register a new customer and use the newly created customerId to shop.

-In the main screen, press 1 for register， press 2 for shopping。
+In the main screen, press 1 for register, press 2 for shopping.

 In the shopping page， you can add your products in the cart and then check out.